Jeevan39/Web_Development_Task/README.md

 # Web_Development_Task
-The Temperature Converter is a web application that allows users to convert temperatures between Celsius (°C), Fahrenheit (°F), and Kelvin (K).
-It provides a simple, user-friendly interface with dropdown selections for units, ensuring accurate and real-time conversion.
+The Interactive Login Form is a secure authentication system built with HTML, CSS, JavaScript, PHP, and MySQL, allowing users to register, log in, and manage accounts with password hashing and input validation.
+The Temperature Converter is a simple web app that enables real-time temperature conversion between Celsius, Fahrenheit, and Kelvin, developed using HTML, CSS, and JavaScript for easy use across devices.